In this article, you will learn:

 What Are Raw Materials?

 Raw materials are one of the input items used to manufacture finished goods.
-These are unprocessed materials that you use to manufacture finished goods to be sold to your final consumers.
-Thus, raw materials are accounted for as one of your inventory assets.
+These are unprocessed materials that you use to manufacture finished goods to be sold to your final consumers, so raw materials are accounted for as one of your inventory assets.

-Further, raw materials are also called commodities.
-This is because they are bought and sold on the Commodities Exchange across the world.
+Raw materials are also called commodities, because they are bought and sold on the commodities exchange across the world.

 Now, you as a business either buy raw material inventory or extract raw materials yourself.
-Further, there are two types of raw materials.
-These include direct and indirect raw materials.
-Thus, raw materials examples include oil, rubber, steel, grain, corn, natural gas, forest resources, etc.
+There are two types of raw materials, including direct and indirect raw materials.
+So, raw materials include oil, rubber, steel, grain, corn, natural gas, forest resources, etc.

 Raw Materials Explained

-As stated earlier, you record raw material as an inventory asset on your business’s balance sheet.
-Further, you require different types of raw materials to produce varied finished products.
+As stated earlier, you record raw material as an inventory asset on your business’s balance sheet, so you'll require different types of raw materials to produce varied finished products.

-Thus, the type of raw materials your business needs depends upon the type of manufacturing activity you undertake.
+The type of raw materials your business needs will depend upon the type of manufacturing activity you undertake.

 For example, if you are a company manufacturing toys, you would need plastic as raw material.
 Thus, the raw material inventory is accounted for in a proper format on your company’s income statement and balance sheet.
 This is because the raw material is one of your important inventory items.